 SPECIAL WARNING: This information is NOT for people (under 18 years of age) or for anybody diagnosed with any specific mental illness.
 This information is NOT meant to act as a substitute for professional therapy.
 If uncertain please consult your doctor, G.P. or mental health professional

 This website was launched on 7th January, 2008.
-It came about as a direct result of inadequate information (or research) on the disenfranchised loss and grief associated with adults who were Children Of Parents with a Mental Illness (COPMI).
+It came about as a direct result of inadequate information (or research) on the disenfranchised loss and grief associated with adults who were children of parents with a Mental Illness.
 Based on practice experience, it specifically addresses people who, since infancy, had one or both parents with a mental illness.
-It aims to help such people survive, thrive, and celebrate on an inter-generational level (irrespective of whether their mentally ill parent is alive or not).
-The abbreviation ‘COPMI' is used for ease of expression, but it should not be confused with the national organisation COPMI.
-This website specifically addresses Adult COPMI (abbreviated as ACOPMI) an often invisible/silent yet significant demographic.
+It aims to help such people survive, thrive, and celebrate on an inter-generational level (irrespective of whether their mentally ill parent is alive or not, diagnosed or not).

 This website aims to contribute towards building foundations for change by: